 ASC 147.
 REFRIGERATION TRANSITION AND RECOVERY.
 1-3 hrs.
-(3-0-3)
+(1-5-3)

-This course in EPA-approved and covers material relating to the requirements necessary for type I, II, III and universal certification.
-The EPA certification test is administered at the end of the course.
-Upon completion, students should be able to pass the EPA refrigerant certification exam.
+This course is EPA-approved and covers material relating to the requirements necessary for type I, II, III and universal certification.
+Upon completion, students should be prepared to take the EPA 608 certification examination.